Tabor District

 The Tabor District (/sl/; Mestna četrt Tabor) is a city district of the City Municipality of Maribor in northeastern Slovenia.
 In 2017, the district had a population of 10,632.

 The local football club is called NK Maribor Tabor, which play their home matches at the Tabor Sports Park.
-Tabor is home of the Tabor Hall, the biggest indoor hall in the city, and the Tabor Ice Hall.
+Tabor is home of Tabor Hall, the biggest indoor hall in the city, and the Tabor Ice Hall.